 Driver Verifier performs the following checks whenever it is verifying one or more drivers.
 You cannot activate or deactivate these checks.
-Starting in the Windows 10 Fall Creators Update, these automatic checks have been moved into relevant standard flags.
+Starting in the Windows 10, version 1709, these automatic checks have been moved into relevant standard flags.
 As a result, users enabling Driver Verifier with the standard flags should see no reduction in checks applied.

 Monitoring IRQL and Memory Routines

 Driver Verifier monitors the selected driver for the following forbidden actions:

 Lowering IRQL by calling KeRaiseIrql

 Requesting a size zero memory allocation

 Allocating or freeing paged pool with IRQL > APC_LEVEL

 Allocating or freeing nonpaged pool with IRQL > DISPATCH_LEVEL

 Trying to free an address that was not returned from a previous allocation